geez0219/website-ng/src/assets/branches/r1.0/example/image_generation/dcgan.md

 disc_model = fe.build(model_fn=discriminator, optimizer_fn=lambda: tf.optimizers.Adam(1e-4))
 ```

-We define the generator and discriminator loss.
-Loss can have multiple inputs and outputs.
+We define the generator and discriminator losses.
+These can have multiple inputs and outputs.

 ```python